clash-lang/clash-lang.org/content/install/windows.md

 The following compiles a file `HelloWorld.hs` to VHDL:

 ```
-stack exec --package clash-ghc -- clash HelloWorld.hs --vhdl
+stack exec --resolver lts-19 --package clash-ghc -- clash HelloWorld.hs --vhdl
 ```

-### Option B. Setup a project
+### Option B. Setup a starter project
-To setup a new project, run:
+To setup a new project based on the provided starter projects, run:

 ```
 stack new my-clash-project clash-lang/simple